harshad-lohande/agentic_sales_copilot/README.md

   * **Approve & Send:** Immediately send the AI-drafted reply.
   * **Edit & Send:** Open a pop-up modal to edit the draft before sending.
   * **Discard:** Mark the reply as handled without taking further action.
+* **Structured Logging:** All application events are logged in a structured JSON format for easy monitoring and debugging.
 * **Secure & Configurable:** Manages all secret keys and configuration safely through environment variables.

 ## **Diagram: System Architecture**